Everyday Life from A-Z

 Note that each ticket allows you to travel with all kind of public transport like SBahn, UBahn, bus, tram and Regionalbahn.

-• Set of four Single Ticket: Same as above with a rebate.
+- Set of four Single Tickets: Same as above with a rebate.

 Remember to validate every ticket before entering the train or instantly after hopping on the bus or tram by collecting a stamp at the validation machine.
 Ticket inspectors only accept stamped tickets and will charge you no less than 60 EUR.